Joanne Huelsman

-Joanne B. Huelsman (born March 21, 1938) is a former member of the Wisconsin State Assembly and the Wisconsin State Senate.
+Joanne B. Huelsman (born March 21, 1938) is a retired American lawyer, realtor, and Republican politician from Waukesha, Wisconsin.
+She represented the Waukesha area for 12 years in the Wisconsin Senate (1991-2003) and eight years in the Wisconsin State Assembly (1983-1991).

+Biography

 Born in Harvey, Illinois, Huelsman received her bachelor's degree from University of Wisconsin-Madison and her law degree from Marquette University Law School.
 Huelsman practiced law, was in the real estate business, and owned a small business.
 She served on the Waukesha, Wisconsin Board of Education and the Waukesha County Board of Supervisors.
 Huelsman was elected to the Senate in 1990 and was re-elected in 1994 and 1998.
 Previously, she was elected to the Assembly in 1988.
 She is a Republican.